matthewrenze/genetic-algorithms/README.md

-# genetic-algorithms
+# Genetic Algorithms
-Genetic-algorithm solutions to common problems in computer science
+Genetic-algorithm solutions to classic problems in computer science

+Please see knapsack.py for more information.